 The securities that can be voted at the Annual Meeting consist of common stock of CoreCard Corporation, \$.01 par value per share.
-Each share entitles its owner to one vote on each matter submitted to the shareholders.
+Each share of our common stock entitles its owner to one vote on each matter submitted to the shareholders.
 There are no cumulative voting rights.
-The record of shareholders entitled to vote at the Annual Meeting was taken as of the close of business on April 11, 2023.
-On that date, we had outstanding and entitled to vote 8,502,735 shares of common stock with each share entitled to one vote.
+The record of shareholders entitled to vote at the Annual Meeting was taken as of the close of business on April 9, 2024.
+On that date, we had outstanding and entitled to vote 8,160,758 shares of common stock with each share entitled to one vote.